 For as long as there have been athletes there have been steroids.
 Steroids provide a means of getting a leg up over the competition and pushing your body and your abilities to the max during training and on game day.
 While steroids haven’t always received the most positive support and attention from sports leagues and media outlets, its influence on the history of sports and ability to turn an ordinary athlete into the extraordinary cannot be denied.

-Steroids weren’t always the science they are today and they have come a long way from unpredictable results and questionable safety to precision enhancement drugs with little to no long term negative effects.
-It’s a fascinating lesson into sports history for any modern day athlete to understand how far steroids have come.
+Steroids weren’t always the science they are today and they have come a long way from unpredictable results and questionable safety to precision enhancement drugs with little to no long-term negative effects.
+It’s a fascinating lesson in sports history for any modern day athlete to understand how far steroids have come.

 Steroids from Basic Beginnings